Vasconic substrate hypothesis: Vigesimal numerical systems

-Elements of vigesimal ("base-20") counting/numerical systems, which Vennemann regards as a trait of Vasconic languages, exist in Celtic and Danish, French.
+Elements of vigesimal ("base-20") counting and number systems, which Vennemann regards as a trait of Vasconic languages, exist in Celtic, Danish and French.

 Genetics

-Evidence from genetics and blood types, shows that the modern Basque people share physical characteristics with old populations throughout Western and Central Europe, especially in likely refugia areas, such as mountain ranges.
+Evidence from genetics and blood types shows that the modern Basque people share physical characteristics with old populations throughout Western and Central Europe, especially in likely refugia areas, such as mountain ranges.

 Reception

 General criticism

 The hypothesis has been largely rejected by historical linguists.
 Vennemann's theories on "Vasconic" toponymy and hydronymy were opposed by linguists such as P. R. Kitson (1996), and Baldi & Richard (2006), who pointed out that most linguists see unusual European hydronyms as more likely to have Indo-European roots of some kind, and the Indo-European linguist Michael Meier-Brügger.

 German linguist Dieter H. Steinbauer argued that it is difficult to argue on the basis of Basque because: